pepperoni-digiteq/DigiteqAssigmentDataProvider/README.md

 ### Testing
 In order to test your algorithmic solution use `assertAmount { ... }` tool from DataProvider library. **You must have a unit test in your project that passes this assertion.**
-Create a GitHub Actions workflow that will run all unit tests automatically each time pull request accurs and can be triggered manually.
+Create a GitHub Actions workflow that will run all unit tests automatically with visible logs (`-i`), each time pull request accurs and can be triggered manually.

 ### To add DataProvider library to your project you need to do: